homestar92/ring-lardner-transcriptions/Sick 'Em.md

 I ast him what he meant.

-“Well,” he says, “‘we had Smitty two years ago and he was a bum.
+“Well,” he says, “we had Smitty two years ago and he was a bum.
 He was sloppin’ along with us like he’s doin’ with you now.
 At that time the Grand Rapids Club had Fogarty, the guy the Cubs got now.
 Fogarty’s a big right-hander, with a spitter and a good hook and just as good a fast ball as Smitty.
 He’s a big, handsome brute, too, and maybe he don’t know it!
 Up to Grand Rapids he was doin’ nothin’ but look pretty and draw his pay.
 He was just as valuable to them as Smitty was to us; but we used to have all kinds o’ fun with ’em both, kiddin’ ’em about their looks.
 We’d say to Smitty: ‘You’d be the handsomest guy in this league if it wasn’t for Fogarty.’
 And we’d pull the same stuff on Fogarty when we was playin’ Grand Rapids.
 And the both o’ them would get as sore as a boil.
 I never seen nothin’ like it.

 “At the schedule meetin’ a year ago last winter, our club and Grand Rapids pulled off a trade, Bill Peck comin’ to us for Joe Hammond and Bull Harper, a couple of infielders.
 Jack Burke, our manager, told the owner o’ the Grand Rapids Club that it didn’t look fair, givin’ up two men for one.
 So he says: ‘All right; I’ll throw in Fogarty and then you’ll have the two handsomest ball players in the business.’
 Jack thought he was jokin’; but, sure enough, he turned Fogarty over to us.